randomtruffles/Dominion_League/rules.md

 <a name="4.7.1"></a>4.7.1.
 For games using expansions, you may agree to turn on "Respect liked cards".

 <a name="4.7.2"></a>4.7.2.
 Under "Select Kingdom Cards", you may agree to only allow cards from certain expansions.

 <a name="4.7.3"></a>4.7.3.
+Under "Select Kingdom Cards", you may agree to require cards from certain expansions.

+<a name="4.7.4"></a>4.7.4.
 Under "Select Kingdom Cards", you may agree to require a maximum of either one card or one landscape.

 <a name="4.7.4"></a>4.7.4.
 You may agree to generate a full kingdom using a public 3rd-party kingdom generator, such as the !mix command in Discord.
 You may not agree to use private 3rd-party kingdom generators, such as phone apps.